A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

 Variations in Discount Rate Outcomes

-The Terry Group’s December portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s December portfolio includes almost 500 bonds with adjusted maturities beyond 30 years, 170 of which have adjusted maturities beyond 40 years.
+This information enables a fairly robust curve build beyond the typical 30-year credibility boundary:

 You should expect both sources of volatility—related to duration and curve-fitting impacts—to change significantly over time with evolving capital market conditions.